-In this approach, you install one or more Acronis agents onto the virtualization hosts or dedicated Windows machines.
+In this approach, you install one or more Acronis agents onto the virtualization hosts.
 Each agent can back up multiple virtual machines by using a single subscription for servers.
 Therefore, you need as many subscriptions as the number of the agents.
 Alternatively, the agents can use a volume subscription that can be shared with other virtual or physical machines.

 You will be able to back up and recover entire virtual machines or individual disks and volumes.
-In addition, you can recover individual files and folders to the agent's local file system (in Windows only), a network share, FTP or SFTP server.
+In addition, you can recover individual files and folders to a network share, FTP or SFTP server.
 You cannot recover files directly to a virtual machine's file system.